HostGator review: just cheap or cheap and reliable?

 HostGator website builder

 HostGator’s hosting itself might be fine, but I noticed that one thing is hiding in plain sight that’s worth attention.
-Gator Builder is one of the nicest and simplest website builders if trying to grasp WordPress seems too much at the moment.
-The builder is simple and easy to use.
+Gator Builder is one of the nicest and simplest website builders if trying to grasp WordPress seems too much at the moment (check out our Gator Website Builder review for details).
+It is simple and easy to use.
 Plus, you can create up to 6 pages for free with your hosting account.

 Mind you, the free option is okay for representing your business or creating a portfolio.
 However, you’ll have little ways to monetize as the eCommerce capabilities simply are not there.
 So if you’re looking for more advanced features like online store, appointment booking, or no transaction fees, it's best to master WordPress.
 Or buy a paid website builder instead of hosting.